Blind Brook High School

 Blind Brook High School (BBHS) is a public, four-year secondary school in Rye Brook, New York, United States.
 It is the only public high school that serves the Blind Brook School District.
-BBHS is a relatively small high school; the Class of 2008 was made up of 102 students.
-The principal is Dr. Jennifer Chirles.
-The assistant principal is Mark Greenwald, a former teacher.
+BBHS is a relatively small high school; the Class of 2025 was made up of 100 students.
+The principal is Mark Greenwald and the assistant principal is James Quigley, both former social studies teachers.

 History

 Beginnings

 Blind Brook High School opened its doors in the fall of 1973.
 The construction of the Blind Brook School District's first high school came about after the community (which was the unincorporated area of the Town of Rye at the time) wanted to expand the local school district, District #5.
 This push for expansion started after the community became frustrated about spending much money to send their children to local high schools including Port Chester, Mamaroneck, Rye Neck, and Valhalla, without commensurate representation or influence on those districts' policies and programs.
 In addition, the Ridge Street School, which housed classes from kindergarten to 8th/9th grades, was becoming overcrowded and could not accommodate the growing population that would become known as Rye Brook (in 1982).
 Land was purchased on King Street, and construction was started in 1972 and ended in late 1973, months into the school year.
 The high school today stands on the same campus as in 1973.